mspnp/cloud-design-patterns/docs/pipes-and-filters.md

 The time it takes to process a single request depends on the speed of the slowest filter in the pipeline.
 One or more filters could be a bottleneck, especially if a large number of requests appear in a stream from a particular data source.
 A key advantage of the pipeline structure is that it provides opportunities for running parallel instances of slow filters, enabling the system to spread the load and improve throughput.

 The filters that make up a pipeline can run on different machines, enabling them to be scaled independently and take advantage of the elasticity that many cloud environments provide.
-A filter that is computationally intensive can run on high performance hardware, while other less demanding filters can be hosted on less expensive <<RBC: What does commodity hardware even mean!?!?!>> hardware.
+A filter that is computationally intensive can run on high performance hardware, while other less demanding filters can be hosted on less expensive commodity hardware.
 The filters don't even have to be in the same data center or geographical location, which allows each element in a pipeline to run in an environment that is close to the resources it requires.
 The next figure shows an example applied to the pipeline for the data from Source 1.

 ![Figure 3 shows an example applied to the pipeline for the data from Source 1](images/pipes-and-filters-load-balancing.png)